 On the 10th day of the Jewish month of Tevet, in the year 3336 from Creation (425 BCE), the armies of the Babylonian emperor Nebuchadnezzar laid siege to Jerusalem.
 Thirty months later—on 9 Tammuz 3338—the city walls were breached, and on 9 Av of that year the Holy Temple was destroyed.
 The Jewish people were exiled to Babylonia for 70 years.

 The 10th of Tevet (this year, January 1, 2015) is observed as a day of fasting, mourning and repentance.
 We refrain from food and drink from daybreak to nightfall, and add selichot and other special supplements to our prayers.
 The fast ends at nightfall or as soon as you see three medium sized stars in the sky.
-Recite the Friday night Kiddush, then break your fast.

 More recently, 10 Tevet was chosen to also serve as a “general kaddish day” for the victims of the Holocaust, many of whose day of martyrdom is unknown.

-An ancient Jewish custom, which was revived by the Rebbe, Rabbi Menachem Mendel Schneerson, of righteous memory, is to deliver words of inspiration that arouse the soul to reprent on fast days.
+An ancient Jewish custom, which was revived by the Rebbe, Rabbi Menachem Mendel Schneerson, of righteous memory, is to deliver words of inspiration that arouse the soul to repent on fast days.
 Presented here is our modest contribution to our duty as Jews to reflect on the significance of the tragic events of our history and come away motivated, encouraged, and—yes—even inspired: